 7. How would you deal with an upset customer?

-• If the customer was upset because they could not find an item I would find it for them and not just point them in a general direction.
+- If a customer is upset because they can’t find an item, I would locate it for them rather than just directing them to a general area.

-• If the customer was unhappy with their product I would reference Macy’s Return Policy and see if they could return it.
+- If the customer were unhappy with their product, I would reference Macy’s Return Policy and see if they could return it.

 8. How would you define excellent customer service?